 At the top of the Taxpayer Information page, enter the decedent's Social Security Number (TIN), First Name and Last Name as shown on Form 706.
 On the bottom section of the Taxpayer Information page, make selections from the drop-down menus as follows:

 - Request Purpose: Select "Other", then add an explanation such as "Examination Status".

-- Using the MFT 52 row displayed, complete these fields
+- Using the Form 706 row displayed in the chart, complete these fields

 When finished, select Add Request.

 Next, scroll down on the results page and select Continue.
-(If no record is found, check the data input for accuracy.)
+(If no record is found, check the data input for accuracy and try again.)